Healthcare & Health Insurance in Belize

 When we asked about emergency services, members in Belize wrote:

 "We have not had to avail services from anywhere but private doctors.
 There is a small hospital in Corozal but we do not know much about it.
 We live outside of town in a more rural area but we have been told that there are ambulances.
-There are several private clinics in town," said one foreigner in Corozal/Belize City.
+There are several private clinics in town," explained one expat living in Corozal/Belize City, Belize.

 Will I need to travel to see a specialist?